yjzhao1004/pleioh2g/README.md

 **pruning_pleioh2g_wrapper.R** is to compute h<SUP>2</SUP><SUB>pleio</SUB> / h<SUP>2</SUP> while performing pruning and bias correction with ldsc-format GWAS summary statistics (.sumstat.gz) as input.

 * We note that h<SUP>2</SUP><SUB>pleio</SUB> is a function of both the target disease and the selected set of auxiliary diseases/traits.
 We use the ratio of pleiotropic heritability vs. total heritability (h<SUP>2</SUP><SUB>pleio</SUB> / h<SUP>2</SUP>) to quantify the proportion of genetic variance that is pleiotropic.
+* We just use 5 jackknife blocks and 3 traits as example for quick computation test.
+If you set 200 jackknife blocks and include more than 50 traits, the procedure will cost more than 10 hours.

 ```
 # Specify phenotype names